qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

       }
     }, this);

-All examples work in the playground application.
+All examples work in the Playground application.

 .. _pages/gui_toolkit/ui_form_handling#migrating_to_the_new_api:

 Migrating to the new API
 ========================

-There are some important topics you have to take care if you want to migrate from the former Form API to the new one.
+There are some important topics you have to keep in mind if you want to migrate from the former Form API to the new one.

 .. _pages/gui_toolkit/ui_form_handling#iformelement:

 IFormElement
 ------------
-The previous form interface called ``qx.ui.form.IFormElement`` is deprecated now. therefore, also the name and the value property for storing string information for serialization is gone.
+The previous form interface called ``qx.ui.form.IFormElement`` is deprecated now.
+Therefore, the name and value properties for storing string information for serialization are gone also.
 If you are using those constructs, you can instead use regular user data:

 ::

     widget.setName("field1");  // old
     widget.setUserData("name", "field1");  // new

-This works identical to the old code.
+This works identically to the old code.
 The HTML name property will not be set after the call in both cases.

 .. _pages/gui_toolkit/ui_form_handling#checkbox_and_radiobutton:

 CheckBox and RadioButton
 ------------------------

 Widgets like CheckBox or RadioButton had a ``checked`` property for their state.
 This property is deprecated and is now called ``value``.

 .. _pages/gui_toolkit/ui_form_handling#changevalue_on_list_and_selectbox: